mui/material-ui/pages/lab/api/backdrop-front-subheader.md

-If using the `overrides` key of the theme as documented [here](/customization/themes#customizing-all-instances-of-a-component-type), you need to use the following style sheet name: `MuiBackdropFrontHeader`.
+If using the `overrides` key of the theme as documented [here](/customization/themes#customizing-all-instances-of-a-component-type), you need to use the following style sheet name: `MuiBackdropFrontSubheader`.